RESIDENTIAL STUDENT HANDBOOK

 Departure

-Check-out is at 1:00 pm on the Durham Campus and at 2:00 pm on the Morganton Campus on Fridays.
+Check-out on Fridays is at 1:00 pm on the Durham Campus and at 2:00 pm on the Morganton Campus.
 Only parents/guardians or designated adults listed in the student’s account will be allowed to pick up a student.

-Participants may be picked up by their parents or a designated adult.
 If someone other than the parent/guardian listed on the application will be picking up your student, please complete the authorized adults question on the parent comments form or inform program managers in advance at summer@ncssm.edu.
 RLLs will check photo IDs to ensure that the adult picking up is authorized before releasing any student.
-If departing via bus, train or airplane, please indicate that on the Parent Comments form in advance of arrival so that we may schedule NCSSM staff to accompany the participant to the bus station, train station or airport.

 Academic Life